6.4 Examples of Process Modeling

 6.4.5 Process Interaction

-In this final example, we will explore how processes associated with two different entities can interact during their execution by directly suspending and resuming each other.
+In this section, we will explore how processes associated with two (or more) different entities can interact during their execution by directly suspending and resuming each other.
 The previous process constructs are built upon the general lower level functionality of suspending the process and then resuming the process.
 For example, for the wait and signal construct, the entity will wait on a particular signal.
 During the wait, the entity’s process is suspended.
 The signal causes the waiting entities to resume their process from the wait for signal suspension point.
 The KSL implements the previously described suspension functions by using the low-level suspend()

 function.
 Once an entity’s process is suspended, it needs to be resumed.
 The entity’s resumeProcess()